AndyJZhao24/Web-Crawler/README.md

 # Web-Crawler

-Web Crawler that crawls through all pages within the uci domain.
+This program is an implementation of a web crawler that downloads all valid urls within the uci domain.
+Valid extensions are specified within the launch.py file.

 Multi-threading has not been implemented in this version of the program.